soffes/bully/Readme.markdown

 ### CocoaPods

-If you are using [CocoaPods](http://cocoapods.org) than just add next line to your Podfile:
+If you are using [CocoaPods](http://cocoapods.org) then just add next line to your Podfile:

 ``` ruby
 dependency 'Bully'